oscarbutler/Questionnaire/README.md

 I have called this the main page because it is going to be where the majority of the time spent on the website will be.

+It contains a link to the information page which is easily visible.

 ![](documentation/quiz-main.png)